 Lower School

-In the Lower School, students use the Bridges math program to develop their conceptual understanding of numbers and problem-solving skills.
+In the Lower School, students engage in a rigorous math program that develops a foundation of conceptual understanding of number systems, operations and problem-solving skills.
 They are asked to analyze relationships, consider the efficiency of methods, and communicate and defend their reasoning.
 Using an inquiry-based learning approach, students create visual models, draw number lines, and manipulate Base-10 pieces to increase conceptual understanding.
 They also collaborate and share strategies as they learn key skills and concepts.
+With this foundation, students build the procedural fluency they need to be able to apply their skills to non-routine problems and novel situations.

 Middle School

-In the Middle School, students begin a sequence of math courses designed to cultivate their analytical skills as they develop algebraic and geometric reasoning.
-Students investigate statistics and math modeling, strengthen problem-solving skills, and work to become more confident and independent abstract thinkers with a growth mindset.
+In the Middle School, students complete a sequence of math courses designed to cultivate their analytical skills as they develop algebraic and geometric reasoning.
+Students learn to work collaboratively, apply mathematical modeling, and strengthen problem-solving skills.
+Our goal is for students to become confident and independent abstract thinkers with a growth mindset.
 Middle School courses include Pre-Algebra, Algebra, and Geometry.

 Upper School

-In the Upper School, students continue to develop their analytical and computational skills while engaging with material from Geometry, Algebra 2, and Pre-calculus.
-Functions are introduced and revisited throughout the curriculum, providing students with a powerful tool for applying mathematics to problems in science, engineering, applied mathematics, and programming.
-After completing Pre-calculus, students may choose to take additional math courses, including Foundations of Calculus and Statistics, AP Calculus, AP Statistics, Computer Science, and post-Calculus electives.
+In the Upper School, students continue to develop their analytical reasoning and computational thinking skills while collaboratively engaging with material from Algebra, Geometry, Advanced Algebra, Precalculus, and Data Science.
+There are opportunities for students to learn to code in Python and R, to engage in a proof-based math curriculum, and to explore applications of math to social and environmental justice.
+After completing Precalculus, students may choose to take additional math courses, including Calculus with Applications to Social Justice, AP Calculus, AP Statistics, Statistics with R, Algorithms, Machine Learning, and other post-Calculus electives.